 The parcel has five sides and has a total area of 115,082 sf (2.64 ac).
-The northwest property line runs parallel with Bothell-Everett Highway, the northeast property line faces a PUD electric utility parcel, the east property line faces a Lowe's building and parking lot, the south property line faces a detention pond for Lowe's, and the west property line is shared by a Les Schwab building and parking lot.
-The parcel is fairly flat, but topography generally slopes down from north to south.
+The northwest property line runs parallel with Bothell-Everett Highway, the northeast property line faces a PUD electric utility parcel, the east property line faces a Lowe's building and parking lot, the south property line faces what appears to be a detention pond for Lowe's, and the west property line is shared by a Les Schwab building and parking lot.
+The parcel is mostly flat, but generally slopes down from north to south.